Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Evaluation

 Common autoscalers often use the default k8s implementation, or a custom RL algorithm~\cite{quattrocchi_autoscaling_2024_short,gari_reinforcement_2021}.
 To that extent, we compare the performance of RASK against the following two baselines:

 \begin{enumerate}

 \item[\textbf{VPA}] -- Replicates the behavior of the k8s VPA.
-For each service container, it aims to maintain a resource slack of 5\% to 15\%~\cite{zhao_tiny_2022}; hence, consume between 85\% to 95\% of the maximum scheduled CPU quota.
+For each service container, it aims to maintain a resource slack of 5\% to 15\%~\cite{zhao_tiny_2022}; hence, it consumes between 85\% and 95\% of the maximum scheduled CPU quota.
 If the service execution violates these bounds, the \textbf{VPA} agent adjusts the allocated $\textit{cores} \pm 0.25$.
 If all available resources are allocated, they can only be reassigned once released.

 \item[\textbf{DQN}] -- Approximates Q-values for discrete state-action pairs.
-To support service-specific scaling policies, service are modeled through separate DQNs.
-Models are pre-trained jointly within a shared Gymnasium\footnotemark environment, which, given an action, estimates the expected state and reward (i.e., SLO fulfillment) according to RASK's regression model.
-The \textbf{DQN} agent has access to all available elasticity dimension; however, to decrease the action space, it only infers a single action per service. \end{enumerate}
+To support service-specific scaling policies, services are modeled through separate Deep Q-Networks (DQNs)~\cite{xue2022meta, xu_coscal_2022,mayerhofer2025hpaqt}.
+Models are pre-trained jointly within a shared Gymnasium\footnotemark environment: given an action, the environment estimates the expected state and reward (i.e., SLO fulfillment); for this, it reuses RASK's regression model.
+The \textbf{DQN} agent has access to all available elasticity dimensions; however, to simplify the action space, it infers a single action per service. \end{enumerate}

-While the baseline agents scale services according to their own internal logic, they likewise operate on the MUDAP platform.
-Hence, query service states from the time-series DB and adjust elasticity parameters through the REST API.
-The baseline agents equally start the service execution from the default values in Table~\ref{tab:service-defaults}; while this makes it technically impossible for the VPA agent to completely fulfill all SLOs, our experiments showed that the CV service would otherwise not reach any \textit{throughput}, and hence perform even worse.
+The DQN and the RASK agent are both pretrained on one static request pattern---the default RPS in Table~\ref{tab:service-defaults}; for this, the agents can only use the initial observations from \textbf{E1}.
+While the baseline agents scale services according to their own internal logic, they likewise operate on the MUDAP platform: all agents query service states from the time-series DB and adjust elasticity parameters through the REST API.
+Also, all agents equally start the service execution from the default values in Table~\ref{tab:service-defaults}.
+Given that the VPA agent cannot adjust \textit{data quality}, this makes it technically impossible to meet the associated SLO and maximize fulfillment; however, our experiments showed that the \textit{CV} service would otherwise not reach a $\textit{throughput} \geq 1\text{ fps}$, and hence perform even worse.